nicolasguasca1/batch_send_script/README.md

 5. Remove the additional commas and the first line on each csv so the script grabs the emails accurately

-6. Changes the contents of the text to send as message as well as the recipients in CC and subject.
+6. Change the contents of the text to send as message as well as the recipients in CC and subject.

 7. Make a test sending an above and a below email to two different sample email addresses to see the attachments went well

-8. Run the script with:
+8. To send AS reports emails, run the script with:

 `python3 send_emails_above.py --folder_attachments /Users/nicolasguascasantamaria/Desktop/RevAPIS/extRepo/gmailAPI/attachments/<NAME_OF_THE_FOLDER> --csv_file_path To_Export_ABOVE.csv`

 `python3 send_emails_below.py --folder_attachments /Users/nicolasguascasantamaria/Desktop/RevAPIS/extRepo/gmailAPI/attachments/<NAME_OF_THE_FOLDER> --csv_file_path To_Export_BELOW.csv`

+OR

+To send Simple template emails (e.g delayed rr reports), run the script with:

+`python3 send_simple_template_email.py --csv_file_path possible_delays_sep_2023_royalty_run_to_export.csv`

 9. Make a copy of the logged activity after running the script and save it under Logs folder with the convention existing already